Showing all 19 Facts found

 Albert Collins plays the second of seven nights at The Whisky-A-Go-Go, Los Angeles, California, USA, supported by Charlie Musselwhite.

-The Beatles, John Lennon and George Harrison, meet in the offices of Ansbacher's, The Beatles' merchant banker, to discuss how they might re-acquire the publishing company Northern Songs.
+Two of The Beatles, John Lennon and George Harrison, meet in the offices of Ansbacher's, The Beatles' merchant banker, to discuss how they might re-acquire the publishing company Northern Songs.

 The Velvet Underground record the song I Can't Stand It at Record Plant Studios, New York City, USA.